apollographql/apollo/docs/source/tutorial/data-source.md

 A data store is needed for saving and fetching user information.
 It's also important for user trips.
 Let's make use of [SQLite](https://www.sqlite.org) for our app's database.
 SQLite is a self-contained, light-weight, zero-configuration and embedded SQL database engine.

-Before connecting to SQLite, go ahead and install `sequelize`:
+Before connecting to SQLite, go ahead and install the `sequelize` package from npm:

 ```bash
 npm install sequelize --save